pushkin-consortium/pushkin/docs/source/deployment/localDeployment.rst

+.. _local-deployment:

 Local Deployment
 =================

 Follow these steps once you have successfully set up the infrastructure Pushkin relies on, such as AWS.
-See `Initial Deployment`_.
+See :ref:`initial-deployment`.